Haivision/srt/docs/BuildOptions.md

 `--enable-pktinfo` (default: OFF)
 ---------------------------------

-This option allows for extraction the target IP address from the incoming UDP packets and forceful setting of the source IP address in the outgoing UDP packets.
-This ensures that if a packet comes in to raise a new connection to be established, the UDP packet sent in response will have the source IP address set the same as the target IP address was in the incoming UDP packet.
+This option allows extracting the target IP address from the incoming UDP packets and forceful setting of the source IP address in the outgoing UDP packets.
+This ensures that if a packet comes in from a peer that requests a new connection, the agent will respond with a UDP packet, which has the source IP address exactly the same as the one, which the peer is trying to connect to.

-When this is OFF, the source IP address in such outgoing UDP packet will be set automatically, and it will be the local IP address assigned to the network broadcast address that matches the target IP address.
-This may cause a problem in case when you have more than one local IP address assigned to the same broadcast and other than first in order will be contacted by the caller peer.
-Example:
+When this is OFF, the source IP address in such outgoing UDP packet will be set automatically the following way:

+* For given destination IP address in the UDP packet to be sent, find the routing table that matches this address, get its network device and configured network broadcast address

+* set the **first** local IP address that matches the broadcast address as found above as the source IP address for this UDP packet

-You have the following local IP addreses:
+Exmaple: You have the following local IP addreses:

 * 192.168.10.11: broadcast 192.168.10.0
 * 10.0.1.15: broadcast 10.0.1.0